spunkygames/Sprunked-2/README.md

 ## What is Sprunked 2? <a name="what-is-sprunked-2"></a>

 Sprunked 2 expands upon the original gameplay with new challenges and exciting features.
-While enjoying Sprunked 2, you might also be interested in exploring other games within the Sprunki universe such as [ESprunki Game](https://esprunki-game.webflow.io/), [Sprunki Game](https://sprunki-game.webflow.io/), or [Sprunki Retake](https://sprunki-retake.webflow.io/).
+While enjoying Sprunked 2, you might also be interested in exploring other games within the Sprunki universe such as [ESprunki](https://esprunki-game.webflow.io/), [Sprunki Game](https://sprunki-game.webflow.io/), or [Sprunki Retake](https://sprunki-retake.webflow.io/).
 Each game offers a unique and entertaining experience.

 ---